-1. In these Regulations, the following expressions shall have the meanings hereby assigned to them: Faculty Council means the Council of the relevant Faculty or such Committee of the Council of the relevant Faculty to which it has delegated the responsibility;

-Dean of Faculty means the Dean of the relevant Faculty or such other Faculty Officer to whom the responsibility has been delegated;
+- 1. In these Regulations, the following expressions shall have the meanings hereby assigned to them: - - "Teaching, Learning and Assessment Committee" means the "Teaching, Learning and Assessment Committee or the standing Committee to which it may delegate the responsibility"; - "Dean of Faculty" means the "Dean of the relevant Faculty or such other Faculty Officer to whom the responsibility has been delegated";

-Head of School for the Head of School or director of research institute or such other member of school or institute to whom the responsibility has been delegated.
+"Head of School" for the" Head of School or director of research institute or such other member of school or institute to whom the responsibility has been delegated".

+"M.Litt." means"Master of Letters"

-M.Litt. means Master of Letters
+"M.Sc." means "Master of Science"

-M.Sc. means Master of Science
+"M.Phil." means "Master of Philosophy"

-M.Phil. means Master of Philosophy
+"M.Res." means "Master of Research"

-M.Res. means Master of Research (Court Resolution in preparation)

-Taught degree Programme for programme of study for the award of Graduate Diploma, M.Litt., M.Sc., M.Phil.
+"Taught degree Programme" for "programme of study for the award of Certificate, Graduate Diploma, M.Litt., M.Sc., M.Phil."